Music & Theater

 The Pasadena Playhouse, also known as the official State Theater of California, has a rich, vibrant history dating back to 1917 when the Gilmor Brown Players originally established its roots.
 Since then, the theater has acted as a college for acting, directing, stage technology, and playwriting, as well as having produced over 550 new works, 1200 shows, and spearheaded over 500 world premieres.
 If you can't make it to a specific event, the Playhouse also offers free theater tours (as long as reservations are made in advance.)

 Pasadena Civic Auditorium at 300 E. Green St.

-The Pasadena Civic Auditorium, located at the Pasadena Convention Center, has served as the background for hundreds of artists and performers, including setting the stage for Michael Jackson’s first moonwalk and being known as the site were the band, Van Halen was discovered.
-The auditorium also hosts events like the Daytime Emmy Awards, television shows like “America’s Got Talent,” and live performances like Lythgoe Family Panto’s annual Christmas performance, which has featured stars like Neil Patrick Harris, Ariana Grande, Sabrina Carpenter, and more.
+The Pasadena Civic Auditorium, adjacent to the Pasadena Convention Center, has served as the background for hundreds of artists and performers, including setting the stage for Michael Jackson's first moonwalk and being known as the site were the band, Van Halen was discovered.
+The auditorium also hosts events like the Daytime Emmy Awards, television shows like "America's Got Talent," and live performances like Lythgoe Family Panto's annual Christmas performance, which has featured stars like Neil Patrick Harris, Ariana Grande, Sabrina Carpenter, and more.

 Boston Court Performing Arts Center at 70 N. Mentor Ave.

 The Boston Court Performing Art Center is an avante-garde center for creative works.
 The two theaters seat 99 and 60 patrons, allowing for an intimate black-box experience like no other.
 The Boston Court is known for creating and presenting especially innovative, diverse, vital, and adventurous works.